Sd474/Sd474/README.md

 <div align="center">

-<p>ML Engineering · Data Analytics · Data Engineering.
+<p>ML Engineer · Data Analytics · Data Engineer.
 I move data from ingestion to inference and have never once trusted a model that worked first try.
 I like the unglamorous middle of the pipeline — the schema arguments, the null that shouldn't exist, the metric that looks great until you ask it a second question.
 Curious by default, helpful by habit; half of what I know arrived via someone else's bug.
 Bring me your weird distributions.</p>

 </div>